maoschanz/drawing/README.md

 #### Selection tools

-These tools allow you to define an area (rectangle or free), which you can move, cut, copy, paste, edit with canvas tools, export, open as a new image, etc.
+These tools allow you to define an area (rectangle or free), which you can move, cut, copy, paste, edit with any transformation tool, export, open as a new image, etc.

 - Rectangle selection
 - Free shape selection
 - Adjacent color selection

-#### Canvas/selection edition tools
+#### Transformation tools

 These tools allow to edit the whole image, or to edit a selected part of it.